(The first chapter of Akayama DanJay.)

 “Danny, why do you care about religion?”

 “Um.”
 Dan found talking to Virgil Blue quite difficult.
-By wearing his silver mask and hooded navy robes, the Virgil had given up his personhood to look like a sort of alien bird-thing.
+By wearing his silver mask and hooded navy robes, the Virgil had given up his person-hood to look like a sort of alien bird-thing.
 The silver mask had a squat beak, two long feathers on top, and bulging criss-crossed bug-eyes seen out of but not into.
 The only clue to his identity was his voice, that of an elderly man.
 “My dad studied religions from all over the planet,” said Dan.
 “Then he killed himself.
 I guess he really rubbed off on me.”

 “Your father gave you his worms,” said Virgil Blue.
 Dan opened Jay’s notepad and pat his pockets looking for a pen, but couldn’t find one.
 Jay’s notes explained Sheridanians believed a person was a vessel of interconnected ‘worms.’
 To Dan it sounded like the islanders had made a karmic image for the soul out of the brain’s neurons and the psyche’s ability to carry a memetic cultural genome alongside DNA, and he felt a desperate need to take more notes about it.
-“All consciousness everywhere is one pile of worms tangling and untangling to resolve cosmic disturbance.
+“All consciousness everywhere is one pile of worms tangling and untangling to resolve the cosmic disturbance of existing in the first place.
 Your father’s worms influenced yours.
 This is how the worms of the dead are sifted through the sands of the next eternity into the new generation of vessels.
 Any religion is for accepting the inevitability of death—death at any moment!
 Without one, we worry.
 With a good one, every death has purpose, because there are no coincidences.”

 “I’m glad to hear it.”
 Dan bit his lip and looked out to Sheridan’s second island.
-It was bigger and more forested than the initial, barren, sandy one.
+It was bigger and more forested than the first, barren, sandy one.
 “My friends Faith and Beatrice died recently—Beatrice about a month ago, Faith just last week.”

 Jango nodded with solemn understanding.
 His silver mask almost fell off, but he held it on his face to remain Virgil Blue.
 He was careful to keep his hands covered with his navy robe’s sleeves.
 “Your friend Jay died just a few days ago, too.”